Rob--/memoryjs/README.md

 Notes:
+- all functions that accept an address also accept the address as a BigInt
 - pointer will be 4 bytes in a 32 bit build, and 8 bytes in a 64 bit build.
 - to read in big-endian mode, append `_BE` to the data type.
 For example: `memoryjs.DOUBLE_BE`.
 - when writing 64 bit integers (`INT64`, `UINT64`, `INT64_BE`, `UINT64_BE`) you will need to supply a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 When reading a 64 bit integer, you will receive a BigInt.